insertokername/custom-authlib/docs/client/oauth2.rst

 .. meta::
-    :description: An OAuth 2.0 Client implementation for Python requests, and httpx, powered by Authlib.
+    :description: An OAuth 2.0 Client implementation for Python requests, and httpx, powered by insertokname-authlib.

-.. module:: authlib.integrations
+.. module:: insertokname-authlib.integrations
     :noindex:

 .. versionchanged:: v0.13

-    All client related code have been moved into ``authlib.integrations``.
-For earlier versions of Authlib, check out their own versions documentation.
+    All client related code have been moved into ``insertokname-authlib.integrations``.
+For earlier versions of insertokname-authlib, check out their own versions documentation.

-This documentation covers the common design of a Python OAuth 2.0 client.
-Authlib provides three implementations of OAuth 2.0 client:
+This documentation covers the common design of a Python OAuth 2.0 client. insertokname-authlib provides three implementations of OAuth 2.0 client:

 1. :class:`requests_client.OAuth2Session` implementation of :ref:`requests_client`,
-   which is a replacement for **requests-oauthlib**.
+   which is a replacement for **requests-oinsertokname-authlib**.
 2. :class:`httpx_client.AsyncOAuth2Client` implementation of :ref:`httpx_client`,
    which is **async** OAuth 2.0 client powered by **HTTPX**.